 Upon successful completion of this unit, it is expected that students will be able to:

-- engage critically with contemporary debates about the historicity of the Old Testament and evaluate the ongoing significance of the text for the Christian community.
+5. engage critically with contemporary debates about the historicity of the Old Testament and evaluate the ongoing significance of the text for the Christian community

-* Bible with the Apocryphal / Deuterocanonical Books.
-Suitable versions of NRSV (New Revised Standard Version) or RSV (Revised Standard Version).
-NRSV is preferred.
+*Bible with the Deuterocanonical/Apocryphal Books.
+Suitable versions are the NRSV (New Revised Standard Version) or RSV (Revised Standard Version).

 Albertz, Rainer.
 A History of Israelite Religion in the Old Testament Period.
-Volume 1: From the Beginnings until the End of the Exile.
+Vol. 1, From the Beginnings until the End of the Exile.
 London: SCM, 1994.

-–––––––.
+———.
 A History of Israelite Religion in the Old Testament Period.
-Volume 2: From the Exile to the Maccabees.
+Vol. 2, From the Exile to the Maccabees.
 London: SCM, 1994.

 Coogan, Michael D. The Old Testament: A Historical and Literary Introduction to the Hebrew Scriptures.
-New York: Oxford University Press, 2006.
+New York: OUP, 2006.